Looking for the latest edition of Superkids?

 Superkids

-History of the Program Created for Teachers by a Teacher
+The History of a Reading Program Created for Teachers by a Teacher

 As a young teacher, Pleasant Rowland stood before a classroom of eager second graders and realized something: The materials she was given to teach reading weren’t working.
 For the sake of her students, she decided to do something about it.